 This event is an excellent chance to learn about WCE, whether you’re an IT professional or a novice, whether you’re a high school student looking to earn community service credits or you’re a retired person who appreciates the value of what we do.

 These monthly events form the core of our work, but they reflect only a portion of our activities.
 We need volunteers to raise our profile on social media, to contact businesses and individuals who have surplus equipment, to help us cover our expenses, to improve the educational content that we load onto each computer.
-For the coming year, we are paying particular attention to two projects: a pilot program expanding WCE’s presence in Puerto Rico and a Computers for Girls initiative that we’re launching in several African countries.
+For the coming year, we are paying particular attention to two projects: a pilot program expanding WCE’s presence in Puerto Rico and a Inspire Girls project that we’re launching in several African countries.
 Read more about WCE volunteer opportunities…

 |Coordinator||Tom Graham and Lou Hauf, Lead Tech|

 |Drop Off||Please call first: 410-997-3395.
 We only accept computer donations of Dual Core computers and more recent|

 Please read Donate Computers for a list of the gear that we can use.

 For drop-offs or to arrange pickups, please e-mail or call Tom Graham.
 We can sometimes make pick-ups in the Washington area of 10 computers or more.
 We ask for, but do not require, a donation of $10 per computer to help cover our storage and transportation costs.

 If we end up with equipment which fails to meet our standards we recycle computers through R2 or eSteward Certified Recyclers.